Prince Ludwig Rudolf of Hanover: Marriage and death

-In the early hours of 29 November 1988, after the couple had entertained guests at their home, Königinvilla (The Queen's Villa) in Gmunden, a house left to them by Ludwig's brother Ernst August, the prince went to the bedroom where his wife had retired before midnight, and found Isabelle sprawled fully dressed across their bed.
+In the early hours of 29 November 1988, after the couple had entertained guests at their home, Königinvilla (The Queen's Villa) in Gmunden, a house left to them by Ludwig's elder brother Ernst August, the prince went to the bedroom where his wife had retired before midnight, and found Isabella sprawled fully dressed across their bed.
 The efforts of her husband and friends to revive her proved futile.
-As authorities later removed her body and investigated the scene, discovering syringes, cocaine and heroin, Ludwig Rudolph, who had been investigated previously on suspicion of illegal drug purchases, placed a call to his elder brother, Ernst August, in London, imploring him to take care of the couple's 10-month-old son.
-Then he slipped away.
-Several hours later Ludwig Rudolph was found near his family's hunting lodge several miles away, on Lake Traun.
-He was in his car with the motor running.
+Ludwig Rudolph, who had been investigated previously on suspicion of illegal drug purchases, placed a call to his brother, Ernst August, in London, imploring him to take care of the couple's 10-month-old son.
+As authorities removed Isabella's body and investigated the scene, discovering syringes, cocaine and heroin, Ludwig Rudolph slipped away.
+Hours later, the prince was found in his car near his family's hunting lodge several miles away, on Lake Traun.
 He had the muzzle of a rifle in his mouth and was dead of a gunshot wound.

 The case was closed without further investigation.
 Ludwig Rudolph and Isabelle were interred on 2 December 1988 at Grünau im Almtal, Austria, having been married less than 14 months.
 Custody of their infant son Otto Heinrich was awarded, contrary to the expressed wishes of Ludwig Rudolph, to the child's maternal grandparents.
 He grew up at their castle, Schloss Bleiburg, in Austria, and then studied art at Braunschweig University of Art in Brunswick (Braunschweig).
 He lives with his maternal grandmother in Salzburg.